– Bureau of Labor Statistics

 For students who attend part-time, the time will vary based on how many courses are taken at a time.
-Students who attend full-time take 9 credits each semester and can complete the program in 2 years.
+Students who attend full-time take 9 credits each semester and can complete the program in three semesters.
 All students are required to complete their degree within 6 years after they begin their first course.

 To be considered for financial aid, Fairfield University requires students to complete a FAFSA form.
 For further information on financial aid, visit the Office of Financial Aid.